Oleexo/mediator-go/README.md

 	"fmt"
 )

-// MyRequest is an example of request.
+// MyRequest is an example of a request.
 // All requests should implement mediator.Request interface. type MyRequest struct {
 	Name string